avvero/devirium/draft/cv.md

 ### Libertex Group - Technical Lead - september 2022 - Present

 Optimizing Developer Efficiency: Consistently improve developer workflows by implementing and enhancing testing processes, including automated tests and other projects, significantly boosting development efficiency.
+Established development standards for sprint processes involving Kafka and testing.
+The methods and approaches implemented led to an increase in code coverage by tests to 80-90%.

 Consistent Leadership in Development: Successfully led development teams on multiple occasions, ensuring reliable and predictable project execution.